Monday, May 2, 2011

 1 15.5 oz can of black beans, drained and rinsed

-1 red bell pepper, chopped (roughly 1 cup chopped)
+1 red bell pepper, cored and finely diced (roughly 1 cup chopped)

 3 tablespoons lime juice